 Once Support in Principle to locate the memorial in Dove-Myer Robinson Park was provided by the Waitematā Local Board, a national design competition was held to select the memorial concept based on the proposed site.

-Te Paerangi Ataata was chosen from six shortlisted options by an expert panel which included an architect, a landscape architect, an artist and an urban planner, as well as two representatives from the Erebus families.
+Te Paerangi Ataata - Sky Song was chosen from six shortlisted options by an expert panel which included an architect, a landscape architect, an artist and an urban planner, as well as two representatives from the Erebus families.

-Image: Artist's impression of the the National Erebus Memorial, Te Paerangi Ataata – Sky Song from above
+Artist's impression of the National Erebus Memorial, Te Paerangi Ataata – Sky Song.

 Copyright of the National Erebus Memorial design and Te Paerangi Ataata song belongs to Studio Pacific Architecture Ltd jointly with Jason O’Hara and Warren Maxwell.
 Permission to reproduce any of the design drawings or other material must be sought from [email protected]